 Photo credit: Bas Bogaerts

-Cyril Aris is a Lebanese Director & Screenwriter and a member of the Academy of Motion Picture Arts and Sciences®.
+Cyril Aris is a Lebanese Director & Screenwriter and a member of the Academy of Motion Picture Arts and Sciences® , currently in post-production for his first fiction feature, ‘A Sad and Beautiful World ’, produced by Abbout Productions (Lebanon), Diversity Hire (USA), and Reynard Films (Germany).

 His latest feature documentary Dancing on the Edge of Volcano (2023), recipient a post-production grant from the Sundance Institute in the US and the Robert Bösch FilmPrize in Germany, premiered in the Main Competition of the 57th Karlovy Vary IFF where it won a jury special mention.
-It had its UK premiere in competition at the 67th BFI London Film Festival and its North American premiere in competition at DOC NYC, and played at CPH DOX in Denmark.
-It won the Audience Award at the 38th Mostra de Valencia in Spain, the Audience Award at the 64th Festival de Popoli in Italy, the Best Film award at the 29th Medfilm Festival in Rome, the Viewfinder Main Prize at the 20th Verzio Human Rights Festival in Budapest, and a jury special mention at the 45th Cinémed in France.
+It had its UK premiere in competition at the BFI London Film Festival and its North American premiere in competition at DOC NYC, and played at CPH DOX in Denmark.
+It won awards in festivals in Valencia, Barcelona, Florence, Rome, Beirut, San Francisco, Rotterdam, Marseille, Montpellier and Budapest, and played in over 80 film festivals.

 His debut feature documentary, The Swing (2018) premiered at the Karlovy Vary IFF, and won awards in El-Gouna, Rome, London, Budapest and Tunisia.
 The Hollywood Reporter called it an ‘Intimate and moving […] meditation on truth, love and lies in the face of illness and death’.